 There is full guidance to the Research Passport process on the 'My Research Project' (IRAS) website.
 To apply, please complete the Research Passport Form [DOC 37KB] (when completed, the Research Passport Form becomes your Research Passport).

 All NHS Trusts where you will need research access, along with the relevant local lead, will, in due course, need to be named either in Section 2 of the passport form or in an Appendix.
-If you need to add an Appendix for any new a stand-alone appendix can be accessed here [DOC 36KB].
+If you need to add an Appendix for any new sites, a stand-alone appendix can be accessed here [DOC 36KB].